 Meanwhile Kings Research, the group’s research and advisory platform, helps businesses understand how consumers behave in modern markets; emphasizing that trust, identity, and experience increasingly influence buying decisions more than price alone.

 This integrated perspective matters because consumer behavior has fundamentally changed.
-According to PwC, 73% of global consumers say experience is a key factor in purchasing decisions, while Mckinsey reports that brands delivering meaningful engagement grow 2-3 times faster than competitors relying only on traditional marketing.
+According to PwC, 73% of global consumers say experience is a key factor in purchasing decisions, while McKinsey reports that brands delivering meaningful engagement grow 2-3 times faster than competitors relying only on traditional marketing.

 For companies operating in crowded industries: from apparel and food to media and technology, this shift has real implications.
 The brands that win today are not simply the ones that advertise the most.
 They are the ones that create environments where people feel part of something.
 That could be a cultural event, a shared meal, a fashion community, or a gathering built around music or ideas.